GuitarML/SmartGuitarAmp/README.md

 Guitar plugin made with JUCE that uses neural network models to emulate real world hardware.

-See video demo on [YouTube](https://youtu.be/oIX5y-nyhcY)
+See video demo on [YouTube](https://youtu.be/I9DElOaZvHos)

 This plugin uses a WaveNet model to recreate the sound of real world hardware.
-The current version models a small tube amp, with the ability to add more options in the future.
-There is a clean/lead channel, which is equivalent to the amp's clean and full drive settings.
+The current version models a small tube amp at clean and overdriven settings.
 Gain and EQ knobs were added to modulate the modeled sound.

 ![app](https://github.com/GuitarML/SmartGuitarAmp/blob/main/resources/amp_pic.jpg)